robinbb/blog/src/hugo/content/blog/employees-are-more-important-than-customers-and-investors.md

 Employees need your support.
-More than ever before, they need to feel like their well-being is prioritized; they need to feel like they are being trusted to work remotely; they need to feel that concerns about work situation are being heard.
+More than ever before, they need to feel like their well-being is prioritized; they need to feel like they are being trusted to work remotely; they need to feel that concerns about work situations are being heard.

 ### More Important Than Your Customers

-How is it that you think your customers become satisfied, if not by your employees?
+How is it, do you think, that your customers become satisfied, if not by your employees?
 How well will disengaged employees satisfy customers?

 Consider a software developer on your team.
 You know that small amounts of